You can read this article on Medium too.

-Try to reuse the same tags many times, when relevant.
+Try to reuse the same tags on many stories, when relevant.

 Stories without a publication

-The publications game is not as rewarding as it seems.
-And it’s anyway good to learn the ropes with a few stories on your own.
+The publication game is not as rewarding as it seems.
+And it’s anyway good to learn the ropes with a few stories on your own, out of publications.
 Numbers are against

-After a few stories, it’s already time for publications.
+After a few stories, it’s time for publications.

 Submitting to publications

-Publications can offer a slightly more exposure to your stories, and let make you some more connections, maybe with the editors, at least, seen that publications in languages other than English don’t find plenty of writers.
+Publications can offer slightly more exposure to your stories, and let you make some more connections, maybe with the editors, at least, seen that publications in languages other than English don’t find plenty of writers.

 I won’t go into the details here (start with Medium help, for this).